GSA/digitalgov.gov/content/news/2022/05/2022-05-19-document-accessibility-getting-from-5-000-to-0.md

 source: doi-revenuedata
 date: 2021-09-03 11:48:00 -0500
 title: "Document accessibility: getting from 5,000 to 0"
-deck: "Document accessibility: getting from 5,000 to 0.
-Our approach to making 5,000 documents on onrr.gov accessible."
+deck: "**Document accessibility: getting from 5,000 to 0**&mdash;Our approach to making 5,000 documents on onrr.gov accessible."
-summary: "Document accessibility: getting from 5,000 to 0.
-Our approach to making 5,000 documents on onrr.gov accessible."
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility